List of The Disastrous Life of Saiki K. characters: PK Academy

 A medium and one of three people outside of Saiki's family to know of Saiki's abilities.
 He has the ability to see spirits, but is only interested in using his ability to attract girls (he is often chastised by Saiki as a perv) and to become rich.
 His guardian ghost is Nendo's late father.
 He later lets other spirits possess his body.
 Toritsuka starts an Occult Club at school.
 He works as an assistant at the temple.
-Aiura, Toritsuka, and Saiki constitute the "Psychic Trio" (anime: PK Academy Psychic Kids) at PK Academy, albeit this is a characterization to which Saiki objects.
+Aiura, Toritsuka, and Saiki constitute the "Psychic Trio" (anime: PK Academy Psychic Kids) at PK Academy, although Saiki objects to the characterization.

 He is named after (取り憑かれた, toritsukareta) which is Japanese for "be possessed".